marisacasillas/chatterlab/content/courses/HLI2022/scientificreport-rubric.md

 ## Assignment evaluation questions

-In assessing submissions for mini assignment 1, the grader will ask themselves the following questions, answering each on the scale of:
+In assessing submissions for the scientific report, the grader will ask themselves the following questions, answering each on the scale of:

 0 = grossly incomplete/not addressed